municipioriogrande/blog/plugins/press-permit-core/readme.txt

 = What about Role Scoper? =

 Moving forward, we do not plan any major development of the Role Scoper code base.
-If you encounter issues with Role Scoper and need to migrate to a different solution, [Press Permit Pro](https://presspermit.com) provides access to an import script which can (for most installations) automate the majority of your Role Scoper migration.
+If you encounter issues with Role Scoper and need to migrate to a different solution, [PressPermit Pro](https://publishpress.com/presspermit/) provides access to an import script which can (for most installations) automate the majority of your Role Scoper migration.

-For a detailed feature comparison, see the [RS/PP Feature Grid](https://presspermit.com/pp-rs-feature-grid).
+For a detailed feature comparison, see the [RS/PP Feature Grid](https://publishpress.com/presspermit-features/).

 = Can I import settings from Role Scoper? =

 Yes.
-[Press Permit Pro](https://presspermit.com) provides access to the PP Import extension.
-This script can import the most Role Scoper groups, roles, restrictions and options.
+[PressPermit Pro](https://publishpress.com/presspermit/) can import the most Role Scoper groups, roles, restrictions and options.
 Some manual followup may be required for some configurations.

-= Is Press Permit an out-of-the-box membership solution? =
+= Is PressPermit an out-of-the-box membership solution? =

 No, but it can potentially be used in conjunction with an e-commerce or membership plugin.
-If you have a way to sell users into a WordPress role or BuddyPress group, Press Permit can grant access based on that membership.
+If you have a way to sell users into a WordPress role or BuddyPress group, PressPermit can grant access based on that membership.

-= Where does Press Permit store its settings?
+= Where does PressPermit store its settings?
 How can I completely remove it from my database? =

-Press Permit creates and uses the following tables: pp_groups, pp_group_members, ppc_roles, ppc_exceptions, ppc_exception_items.
-Press Permit options stored to the WordPress options table have an option name prefixed with "pp_".
+PressPermit creates and uses the following tables: pp_groups, pp_group_members, ppc_roles, ppc_exceptions, ppc_exception_items.
+PressPermit options stored to the WordPress options table have an option name prefixed with "pp_".
 Due to the potential damage incurred by accidental deletion, no automatic removal is currently available.
 You can use a SQL editing tool such as phpMyAdmin to drop the tables and delete the pp options.

 == Screenshots ==